maxhbr/LDBcollector/md/OLDAP-1.3.md

 Comments on (easy) usability
 ----------------------------

--   Per SPDX.org, this license was released 17 January 1999.
+-   “Per SPDX.org, this license was released 17 January 1999.
 This
     license was issued twice in the same day with a minor correction.
-    This is the corrected (second) version. (source:
+    This is the corrected (second) version. ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/openldap-1.3.yml "Scancode"))

--   **↓**Rating is: Lead (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))
+-   **↓**“Rating is: Lead” (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))

 URLs